-At Martin Heller Potempa & Sheppard, PLLC, we work with you to ensure that the retirement plans you have created not only fit in but complement your estate planning.
+At Martin Heller Potempa & Sheppard, PLLC, we work with you to ensure that the retirement plans you have created not only fit into but also complement your estate planning.

 As part of your estate plans, you should be making a list of all retirement accounts, investments, and any additional benefits that you would want to pass on at your death.
 On that list should include any of the following that are applicable: